Distinguished Visiting Journalist Program

 Expectations of Fellows

 Selected fellows are asked to spend between two to eight weeks during either the fall or spring semester.
+The committee will consider shorter engagements as requested.
 We will work with the fellows to shape the visits to suit their interests and maximize opportunities for engagement.
 A stipend will be provided during the fellow's time on campus.

 Fellows can engage in a range of activities, including, but not limited to: